-The big guns in the industry are afraid of running afoul of regulators so they don’t even do the basic / generic stuff correct.
+The big guns in the industry are afraid of running afoul of regulators so they don’t even do the basic/generic stuff correctly.
 This gun-shy approach to digital marketing forces them to spend more on branding and more on PPC advertising.

-Seota has done a quick case study to show how the small financial advisors and wealth management firms can take advantage of the gap in the market.
-When you compete in a lucrative industry and the market leaders are afraid to do SEO and basic digital marketing, the opportunity to grab market share is ripe and easy picking.
+Seota Digital Marketing has done a quick case study to show how small financial advisors and wealth management firms can take advantage of the gap in the market.
+When you compete in a lucrative industry and the market leaders are afraid to do SEO, web design, and basic digital marketing, the opportunity to grab market share is ripe and easy to pick.

 This article will look at two major firms with slightly different approaches to digital marketing and then we will look at opportunities a small player in the space can take advantage of.